 - People seek support from their faith leaders to begin their path to healing.
 For this reason it is best to make preparation to respond to any needs that may come forth.

 - 1 in 3 women and 1 in 6 men experience some form of contact sexual violence in their lifetime, it is likely that at some point a member of your community will disclose an instance of sexual violence during the course of confession, marriage counseling, in a youth ministry group, or in Sunday school—so it is wise to have your staff and leaders prepared.

 - For many people who have been sexually abused, it is extremely difficult to disclose their past or present experience, and you may be the first person they are telling.

 - It is important to consider some of the reasons someone may not wish to share about their experience.

 - Fear based on threats made by the perpetrator

-- Fear of creating family turmoil, especially if the perpetrator is a member of the family
+- Fear of creating family turmoil, especially if the perpetrator is a family member

-- Guilt and the belief that it was their fault
+- Guilt, shame and the belief that it was their fault